koml12/web_scraper/README.md

 # web_scraper
-Gets the links from the front page of /r/all and prints to a text file
+Gets the images from the front page of /r/all and downloads them into a folder